WhatAboutMyStar/SCAAE/README.md

   author={Liu, Yiheng and Ge, Enjie and He, Mengshen and Liu, Zhengliang and Zhao, Shijie and Hu, Xintao and Zhu, Dajiang and Liu, Tianming and Ge, Bao}, journal={arXiv preprint arXiv:2205.09576}, year={2022}
 }

+@article{liu2024mapping,
+  title={Mapping dynamic spatial patterns of brain function with spatial-wise attention}, author={Liu, Yiheng and Ge, Enjie and He, Mengshen and Liu, Zhengliang and Zhao, Shijie and Hu, Xintao and Qiang, Ning and Zhu, Dajiang and Liu, Tianming and Ge, Bao}, journal={Journal of Neural Engineering}, year={2024}
+}
 ```